Fucksociety666/venzoir/README.md

 # Venzoir

-Basic Self WhatsAppBot using https://github.com/orkestral/venom as base
+Basic Base SELFWhatsAppBot using https://github.com/orkestral/venom

 # How to install